isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Each table was tagged with labels relating to the source, data type, reference genome build, status, and access.
 Users can search on any of these labels on the Labels filter field.
 Users can find the **Labels** search filter under the **Show More Filters** option.

 The labels for a table can be viewed when the blue plus sign (+) to the left of the table row is clicked.
-See the screen shot below.
+See the screen shot in the Schema section below.

 Search Results